brandymedia/turbine-ui-core/README.md

 ### Themes

-Turbine UI Core comes with 1 theme by default with further themes available with Turbine UI Pro:
+Turbine UI comes with 2 themes by default with further themes in development:

 - Kinetic (default)
 - Primal (Pro)